-In May 2016 I started to work at the Research and Documentation Centre of the Dutch Ministry of Justice and Security.
+Previously I worked at the Research and Documentation Centre of the Dutch Ministry of Justice and Security.
 This project dealt with the question whether the arrival of asylum reception centres has increased neighbourhood crime and the propensity of victimization in Dutch neighbourhoods.
 In addition, I analysed data on crime suspects and compared the profiles of asylum migrants with the regular Dutch population.
 I employed register data from Statistics Netherlands, which comprised the entire Dutch population in 2005, and the period between 2010 and 2015.

-Previously I worked with Prof Benny Geys at the Free University Brussels on a project funded by the FWO (Flemish research council) to disentangle the causal mechanisms behind young people joining associations and evaluating strangers as trustworthy.
+I have also worked with Prof Benny Geys at the Free University Brussels on a project funded by the FWO (Flemish research council) to disentangle the causal mechanisms behind young people joining associations and evaluating strangers as trustworthy.
 In a series of experiments, we shed light on this sequence.

 ‘Paradoxes of Bridging and Bonding’: Explaining attitudes of generalized trust for participants of ethnically mixed and Turkish voluntary organizations in Amsterdam